Jonathan Scott (zoologist): Wild things

-Jonathan and Angela wrote and illustrated the August 2020 Cover Story for BBC Wildlife Magazine called Scarface: The Real Lion King documenting the trials and tribulations of the Maasai Mara National Reserve and its iconic lions.
+Jonathan and Angela wrote and illustrated the August 2020 cover story for BBC Wildlife Magazine called "Scarface: The Real Lion King", documenting the trials and tribulations of the Maasai Mara National Reserve and its iconic lions.
 Scarface is part of a group of male lions known as the 4 Musketeers who took over the Marsh Pride in 2011 and then deserted the area for Paradise Plains.
 The Musketeers are relatives and approximately 13 years of age.
-Scarface has a badly withered back leg and is unlikely to survive much longer after a long and successful reign.
+Scarface had a badly withered back leg and was unlikely to survive much longer after a long and successful reign.

 Jonathan and Angela published four children's books with Cambridge University Press beginning in January 2016: Scarface: The Real Lion King, The Great Migration, "Tigers of Ranthambore", and "Honey and Toto: The Story of a Cheetah Family".

 Jonathan's The Big Cat Man: An Autobiography (Bradt) was published in August 2016 alongside a large format book of Jonathan and Angela's award-winning photography called Sacred Nature: Life's Eternal Dance (HPH) designed by their son David and based around their love affair with the Mara-Serengeti.
 This won them the Gold Award for Photography in the Independent Book Publishers Awards in 2017.
 They were the keynote speakers at Wild Shots in South Africa in October 2016, and at the Royal Geographical Society in London in November 2016 and again in October 2019.

 In 2016, Jonathan and Angela appeared in the Australian television series Tales by Light.

 Jonathan and Angela's latest TV series Big Cat Tales first aired on Animal Planet in October 2018 in the US and on Sky in the UK in March 2019.
 The five-part series focuses on the Maasai Mara's iconic big cats and is co-hosted with Jackson ole Looseyia.